Black Kind

 2) If we did this one thing, it would make all the difference.

 So, I started my podcast.
 I created my list of 52 acts of kindness for 52 weeks.
-I also added a gamification element where you could earn points for completing kindness assignments each week. m
+I also added a gamification element where you could earn points for completing kindness assignments each week.

 As soon as I started, I noticed something.
-I got a lot of pushback from the Black Community.
+I got a lot of pushback from the Black community.

 But because I believed in what I was doing, I continued.

-After about ten episodes I realized that podcasts are kind of a passive thing that you do while you’re exercising, commuting, washing dishes, or walking.
+After about ten episodes, I realized that podcasts are kind of a passive thing that you do while you’re exercising, commuting, washing dishes, or walking.

 I didn’t want passive.
 I wanted people who would listen and act.

-So I moved the podcast to a free members community online where people had to consciously deliberately decide to join and do the challenges each week.
+So I moved the podcast to a free members community online where people had to consciously, deliberately decide to join and do the challenges each week.
 There were ten episodes that aired through the usual podcast channels and after that the episodes were only published inside the community.

 No one signed up, except for my friend Tony and the artist who did the artwork for the Podcast.